Stefano Lilipaly: Telstar

 He was signed for Telstar to play in the Eerste Divisie.
-Lilipaly made his debut on 28 August 2015 in a match against Emmen, and Lilipaly scored his first goal for Telstar in the 68th minute against Emmen at the BUKO Stadium.
+Lilipaly made his debut on 28 August 2015 in a match against Emmen, and Lilipaly scored his first goal for Telstar in the 68th minute against Emmen at the Sportpark Schoonenberg.

 SC Cambuur

 In January 2017 he joined and signed a contract with Cambuur. and he made his debut as late substitute against FC Utrecht in 2016–17 KNVB Cup.
 He made his first goal against Helmond Sport, 3 February 2017.
 At this match Lilipaly made 2 assists at 3–0 won against Helmond Sports.
 He left the club at August 2017 and move to Indonesia.

 Bali United

 2017 season

 On 12 August 2017, he signed a contract with Indonesian Liga 1 club Bali United to play in 2017 Liga 1.
 On 13 August 2017, Lilipaly made his league debut for the club in a match against Madura United, coming on as a substitute for I Made Andhika Wijaya in the 78th minute.
 On 8 October 2017, Lilipaly made his first goal for the club with scored a brace in Liga 1, earning them a 6–1 win over Arema.
 On 16 October 2017, he scored in a 3–2 away lose over Persiba Balikpapan.
 On 6 November 2017, Lilipaly scored the only goal in the 95th minute, and it was the winner against PSM Makassar.
 He finished his first season in 2017 with 4 goals in 15 games.